HHSAPCompSci2020/capstone-project-404-team-not-found/BuildTheTown/doc/OUR README - REBUILD THE TOWN (2).txt

 Stretch Features:
-[These are features that we agree a fully complete version of this program would have, but that you probably will not have time to implement.
-A good final project does not necessarily need to have any of these completed at all.
-At least 3 are required.
-Again, fully describe each.]
 * Making the block placing space (the town) 3D instead of 2D
 * Many different block textures and different types of blocks such as wood, stone, glass, dirt etc. Rarer blocks would have to be collected by completing higher levels of tetris or by completing multiple rows at once.
 The player would get a random assortment of different types of blocks based on probability and rareness of each type of block as they are playing tetris.
 * A more established storyline where the player had to complete challenges in the town to rebuild and restore it.

 Class List:
-[This section lists the Java classes that make up the program and very briefly describes what each represents.
-It’s totally fine to put this section in list format and not to use full sentences.]
 * Main
 * DrawingSurface: PApplet where everything is drawn
 * Menu: for GUI, has buttons that “start” the game when the user is ready